logaretm/vee-validate/docs/tutorial.md

 # Validation Basics

-VeeValidate offers many ways to do form validation, this tutorial will teach you how to do basic form validation.
+VeeValidate offers many ways to do form validation, this tutorial will teach you how to do basic form validation using the simplest approach.

 ## What are we building